-We already know that doing sports is good for your health.
-It increases your range of motions, alleviates pain in old age, and makes you stronger and more durable during physical tasks.
+We already know that doing sports is good for your health – increasing your range of motions, alleviating pain in old age, and making you stronger and more durable during physical tasks.
 However, did you know that sports can also make you smarter?
-Here’s how.
+And we’re not talking only about mental effort you experience while using Bethard bonus code and trying to devise a strategy on how to do it best.
+Here’s more.

 As opposed to traditional calisthenics as a form of exercise, when you are practicing sports, your body is doing several things you might not be aware of.
 Personally, I’ve always struggled with multitasking.
 Some friends joke that I’m incapable of walking and chewing gum at the same time.
 The thing is, this is true, to an extent.